Remeeting Tanya with a view to her career…

 James Bond: Hello.
 I thought you might like to join the party.
 By the way, the name is James St. John Smythe.
 I’m English.

 Stacey Sutton: I never would have guessed.

-Other roles included in 1982, when Tanya Roberts starred in episodes of Fantasy Island and The Love Boat.
+In 1982, Tanya Roberts starred in episodes of Fantasy Island and The Love Boat.
 She also starred in a sword and sorcery fantasy The Beastmaster (1982) with Marc Singer.
 Roberts was also seen in the lead Sheena: Queen of the Jungle (1984).
 This film was a favourite of Roberts she got to work with wild animals and work in Africa.
 Interestingly, Bo Derek was considered for both the Sheena and this Bond girl role, with Roberts winning both roles.

 Then after a career break, Roberts returned in her much later role in That 70s Show (1998-2004) where she played Midge, the ditzy mother of Donna, one of the series regulars.
-This role was reportedly Roberts favourite of her roles, with the shown even having a nod to her previous roles in the set design.
-This with one character having a poster of Charlie’s Angels Farrah Fawcett on his wall.
+This role was reportedly Roberts’ favourite of her roles, with the shown even having a nod to her previous roles in the set design.
+This series had one character having a poster of Charlie’s Angels Farrah Fawcett on his wall.

 She left this series for a while to care for her terminally ill husband, and she returned later for a recurring role in this show.
 Here she got a 10 out of 10, for her supporting role to Tommy Chong as her on-screen husband (later ex-husband), Kitty’s BFF and Donna’s hot mum.
 As we now remember Tanya as she was just like her character, Julie Rogers was plucked from a promising model career to go onto roles as Charlie’s Angel, Bond Girl and Midge.